Cellular vs. WiFi: How Safe is Cellular Data?

 Private WiFi connections use WEP, WPA, WPA2, or WPA3 to securely transfer information between devices.
 They’re WiFi security authentication protocols designed to encrypt wireless network data.

 Networks using WEP have proved vulnerable to data breaches.
 Private WiFi routers using WPA/WPA2 are more secure.
-However, the security wall can be broken by determined cybercriminals within a few hours, sometimes minutes.
+However, the security wall can be broken by determined cyber criminals within a few hours, sometimes minutes.
 WPA3 security is supposed to be much more secure and nearly impossible to hack.
-Though it’s not hacker proof, it’s as close as is widely available.
+Though it’s not hacker-proof, it’s as close as is widely available.

 3) Public WiFi Hotspot Networks

-Is Mobile Data Secure?
+Is Cellular Data Secure?

 Accessing the internet via your cellular network is secure.